the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-planning.md

 * **Potential Risk: Safety of Individuals with Cognitive Impairments** Hosting an in-person event for people with lived experience of neurodegenerative disorders or cognitive impairments that takes place at an unfamiliar location may cause distress for attendees, and put attendees at greater risk or harm when travelling to and from the location.
 It is important to consider alternative event options (such as remote or hybrid) and to consider how to safely ensure that attendees are able to return to their place of residence.

 By engaging and gathering feedback from your community, and including a representative of your attendees, you will be well positioned to identify and address potential risks effectively.
-The consideration and mitigation of risks will help to ensure that your event is accessible and welcoming to all attendees.
+The consideration and mitigation of risks will help to ensure that your event is accessible and welcoming to all attendees, and even if not required will be useful in planning and delivering an inclusive event.

 (cl-inclusive-events-planning-staffing)=
 ### Personnel